gabrieljim/liquidity-pool/README.md

 npm run frontend
 ```

-By default the frontend is connected to the deployed version on Rinkeby: 0x7619db7F3cbCAe2414831638CC2A4E2a87907BF3
+By default the frontend is connected to the deployed version on Rinkeby: 0xfb5C614E957162dDa1cb218002896CCC6CBCa249

 If you'd like to change that, you can do so at `frontend/src/utils/index.js`

 #### Project extensions

 - [x] In the frontend, show total contributed for each phase, total contributed overall, remaining available to contribute.
+- [x] Extend the frontend to detect and show a different UI for the ICO contract owner so they can manage their contract